User Guide

 }

-JSON array consists of entries of each saved person and their details structured as a JSON object.
+The persons JSON array consists of entries of each saved person and their details structured as a JSON object.
 The order the entries appear in the JSON array determines the order the entries will appear in ThunderCat.

 In each person entry, these are the required attributes: